Got a bone to pick?

 I have authored the only legal textbook dedicated to Ontario automobile coverage law (I’m not saying it’s a bestseller, but my mom has three copies)■

-I have appeared before the Ontario Court of Appeal on matters such as determining if an incident qualifies as an “accident” and if a vehicle is categorized as an “automobile”.
+We have appeared before the Ontario Court of Appeal on matters such as determining if an incident qualifies as an “accident” and if a vehicle is categorized as an “automobile”.

-I provide comprehensive coverage opinions on claims pertaining to a wide array of policies, including:
+We provide comprehensive coverage opinions on claims pertaining to a wide array of policies, including:

 - Home: Liability and Property